gmarchesiv/Competition_GoogleHackathon/README.md

 # Google hackathon
-Winning project of the Google Hackathon @ Brainstation July 2021
+Presentation of the winning project of the Google Hackathon @ Brainstation July 2021

 Group: The Motley Looking Crew